Ubisoft: Continued expansion (2003–2015)

 The evolution of the Ubisoft logo.
 The initial logo was created on the company's founding in 1986.
-With the publication of Rayman, the company used the rainbow shape to show their shift from distributor to a publisher in 1995.
-The blue "swirl" was introduced in 2003 with the rebranding from "Ubi Soft" to "Ubisoft", alongside their acquisition of the Tom Clancy licence.
-Another swirl was introduced in 2017, designed to appear as windows into their game worlds while retaining a grain de folie (touch of madness).
+With the publication of Rayman, the company used the rainbow shape to show its shift from distributor to a publisher in 1995.
+The blue "swirl" was introduced in 2003 with the rebranding from "Ubi Soft" to "Ubisoft", alongside its acquisition of the Tom Clancy licence.
+Another swirl was introduced in 2017, designed to appear as windows into its game worlds while retaining a grain de folie (touch of madness).
 This excludes the two logos following the 1986 logo and before the 1995 logo.

 On 9 September 2003, Ubi Soft announced that it would change its name to Ubisoft, and introduced a new logo known as "the swirl".
 In December 2004, gaming corporation Electronic Arts purchased a 19.9% stake in the firm.
 Ubisoft referred to the purchase as "hostile" on EA's part.
 Ubisoft's brothers recognised they had not considered themselves within a competitive market, and employees had feared that an EA takeover would drastically alter the environment within Ubisoft.
 EA's CEO at the time, John Riccitiello, assured Ubisoft the purchase was not meant as a hostile manoeuvre, and EA ended up selling the shares in 2010.

 In February 2005, Ubisoft acquired the NHL Rivals, NFL Fever, NBA Inside Drive and MLB Inside Pitch franchises from Microsoft Game Studios.
-On January 8, 2009, Square Enix signed an agreement with Ubisoft where the former would work to assist the latter in distributing their video games in Japan.
+On 8 January 2009, Square Enix signed an agreement with Ubisoft where the former would work to assist the latter in distributing its video games in Japan.

 Ubisoft established another IP, Assassin's Creed, first launched in 2007; Assassin's Creed was originally developed by Ubisoft Montreal as a sequel to Prince of Persia: The Sands of Time and instead transitioned to a story about Assassins and the Templar Knights.
 In July 2006, Ubisoft bought the Driver franchise from Atari for a sum of €19 million in cash for the franchise, technology rights, and most assets.
 Within 2008, Ubisoft made a deal with Tom Clancy for perpetual use of his name and intellectual property for video games and other auxiliary media.
-In July 2008, Ubisoft made the acquisition of Hybride Technologies, a Piedmont-based studio.
-In November 2008, Ubisoft acquired Massive Entertainment from Activision.
-In January 2013, Ubisoft acquired South Park: The Stick of Truth from THQ for $3.265 million.